oasis-open/cti-stix-elevator/docs/command-line.rst

                 Example: --markings-allowed "ISAMarkingsAssertion,ISAMarkings"

-  -p {no_policy,strict_policy}, --policy {no_policy,strict_policy}
+  -p {no_policy,strict_policy}, --error-policy--policy {no_policy,strict_policy}
-                The policy to deal with errors
+                        The policy to deal with errors.
+The default is 'no_policy'.

-  -v, --version VERSION
+  -v {2.0,2.1}, --version {2.0,2.1}
-                The version of stix 2 to be produced
+                        The version of stix 2 to be produced.
+The default is 2.1

-                Default: 2.0

 Refer to the :ref:`warning_messages` section for all stix2-elevator messages.
 Use the